wso2/docs-is/en/docs/setup/configuring-a-read-only-ldap-user-store.md

-# Configuring a Read-write LDAP User Store
+# Configuring a Read-only LDAP User Store

 WSO2 identity server uses an embedded Read/Write LDAP as the primary user store.
 This document will guide you to change that to a Read-Only LDAP user store.

 !!! tip
-    Please read the topic [Configuring User Stores](../../learn/configuring-user-stores)  to get a high-level understanding of the user stores available in WSO2
+    Please read the topic [Configuring User Stores](../../setup/configuring-user-stores)  to get a high-level understanding of the user stores available in WSO2
     Identity Server (WSO2 IS).

-## Configuring Read-write LDAP user store manager
+## Configuring Read-only LDAP user store manager

 The following are the minimum configurations that are needed to be provided to configure the Read-only LDAP user store manager.